kickscondor/fraidycat/README.md

 Presently I really only encourage use of Fraidycat as a web extension for Firefox and Chrome.
 (I also use it with Vivaldi - works great.)
-Beaker still needs to release some fixes I have submitted - only then I will feel okay promoting it on that network.
+Beaker still needs to release some fixes I have submitted - only then I will feel okay promoting it on the Dat network.

 I will begin releasing public builds on November 4th, 2019.